atmnk/docker-go-selenium/README.md

   `sed -i.bu 's/user-name/'$(whoami)'/g' docker-compose.yaml`

-Explanation: It will replace user name for `.m2` directory to with current user and create a backup of the file.
+Explanation: It will replace user name with the current user in docker-compose.yaml.